Traci Lords

-Lords pursued music in addition to her film career.
-After her song "Love Never Dies" was featured on the soundtrack to the film Pet Sematary Two (1992), she was signed to Radioactive Records and subsequently released her debut studio album, 1000 Fires (1995), to generally positive reviews.
-Despite the poor sales of the album, the lead single "Control" had moderate commercial success.
-It peaked at number two on the Billboard Hot Dance Club Songs chart and a remix was included on the soundtrack to the film Mortal Kombat (1995), which was eventually certified double platinum by the Recording Industry Association of America (RIAA).
-In 2003, Lords published her autobiography, Traci Lords: Underneath It All, which received positive reviews from critics and debuted at number 31 on The New York Times Best Seller list.
+Lords recorded "Love Never Dies" for the soundtrack of Pet Sematary Two (1992) before signing with Radioactive Records and releasing her debut studio album, 1000 Fires (1995).
+Its lead single, "Control", peaked at number two on the Billboard Hot Dance Club Songs chart.
+A remix was included on the soundtrack to Mortal Kombat (1995), which was certified double platinum by the Recording Industry Association of America (RIAA).

+While still a minor, Lords used forged identity documents to enter the adult film industry.
+After her true age was revealed in 1986, most of the adult films in which she had appeared were withdrawn from distribution in the United States because they constituted child pornography.
+In 2003, she published her autobiography, Traci Lords: Underneath It All, which debuted at number 31 on the New York Times Best Seller list.